Murder of Kim Wall: 2020 prison escape attempt

-On 20 October 2020, Madsen briefly escaped from prison by threatening a prison employee, said to have been a psychologist, using a "pistol-like object", before fleeing equipped with an object he claimed to be a bomb belt.
-The bomb squad was deployed, and Madsen was surrounded and apprehended by police 500 m from the prison, subsequently being taken back into custody.
+On October 20, 2020, Madsen briefly escaped from prison by threatening a prison employee, said to have been a psychologist, using a "pistol-like object", before fleeing equipped with an object he claimed was a explosive belt.
+The bomb squad was deployed, and Madsen was surrounded and apprehended by police 500 m from the prison and taken back into custody.

 Legacy

-After her death, Wall's family and friends founded the Kim Wall Memorial Fund, aiming to fund female reporters to cover stories of subcultural value.
+Wall's family and friends founded the Kim Wall Memorial Fund, to fund female reporters to cover stories of cultural value.
 A memorial run took place on 10 August 2018, the first anniversary of her murder, in which people around the world ran or walked a distance in her memory.
 In October 2017, Wall was posthumously nominated for Prix Europa's Outstanding Achievement Award "Journalist of the Year".
 On 9 November 2018, Wall's parents published a book in her memory titled Boken om Kim Wall: När orden tar slut ("The book of Kim Wall: When the words run out").
-The book appeared in English in 2020 under the title A Silenced Voice and translated by Kathy Saranpa.
-Also in 2018, Wall's boyfriend Stobbe related his experiences with the media coverage about the case in Danish newspaper Weekendavisen.
+The book appeared in English in 2020 under the title A Silenced Voice, translated by Kathy Saranpa.
+Also in 2018, Wall's boyfriend Ole Stobbe related his experiences with the media coverage about the case in Danish newspaper Weekendavisen.

 TV portrayals

 Efterforskningen (English: The Investigation) is a Danish-language television dramatisation created by Tobias Lindholm, which follows the criminal investigation of the case.
 The six-part series premiered on 28 September 2020 on TV2 and SVT.
 It features Søren Malling as chief inspector Jens Møller, Pilou Asbæk as special prosecutor Jakob Buch-Jepsen, Rolf Lassgård and Pernilla August as Wall's parents, and Laura Christensen as investigator Maibritt Porse.

 The Investigation does not feature Madsen or the crime itself, but focuses on the investigative work leading to his indictment and conviction.
 It has been compared to the 2020 BBC series The Salisbury Poisonings.
 The series was broadcast on UK's BBC Two between 22 January and 5 February 2021, remaining available on iPlayer for a year.
 HBO began showing it on 1 February 2021.

 In March 2022, the TV mini-series Undercurrent: The Disappearance of Kim Wall was released.
-Directed by Erin Lee Carr, the series is a documentary that covers both the crime and subsequent trial in two parts.
+Directed by Erin Lee Carr, the documentary covers the crime and trial in two parts.

 In September 2022, the Netflix film Into The Deep: The Submarine Murder Case was released.
-Directed by Emma Sullivan, the film uses documentary footage of Madsen, his friends and interns, that was being filmed to document his quest to launch a rocket into space using his submarine as a command centre.
+Directed by Emma Sullivan, the film uses footage of Madsen, his friends and interns, that had been filmed to document his quest to launch a rocket into space using his submarine as a command centre.